AVEVA/AVEVA-Samples/Basic/JavaScript/NodeJs/readme.rst

 The Qi service is secured by obtaining tokens from an Azure Active Directory instance.
 A token must be attached to every request made to Qi, in order for the request to succeed.
 The sample applications are examples of a *confidential client*.
-Such clients provide a user ID and secret that are authenticated against the directory.
+Such clients provide a user Id and secret that are authenticated against the directory.
 The sample code includes several placeholder strings.
 You must replace these with the authentication-related values you received from OSIsoft.
 The strings are